angienic/angienic/README.md

 ### Hi there! 👋

 Welcome my personal project drawer, the place where I keep track of my day to day work and test some of my own ideas.
 - 🔭    I am currently working on a portfolio piece that started as part of a data science program capstone project.
-I learojectned a ton and will show you a good sneek peak soon.
+I learned a ton and I am polishing my analysis.
+Stay tuned for a sneek peak soon!
-- 💬    Ask me about what I've learned after years analyzing biological data in R, what I found while investigating supply chains or about my fun python side projects!
+- 💬    Please ask me about what I've learned after years analyzing biological data in R, what I found while investigating supply chains or about any of my fun python side projects!
 - 🌱    I’m learning NLP and looking for collaborative projects.
 - 📫    Feel free to reach out!
 I am also at linkedin.com/in/angienicolas/